 Hillary Clinton’s campaign was wrong.
-Clinton’s “other basket” never contained many white men, not even a majority of white women.
+Clinton’s “other basket” never contained many white men, not even a majority of white women (but see White Women Voting.)
 They could not be brought to vote for her.
 Bernard Sanders was wrong.
 White working-class voters hadn’t turned to racism because of hard times; they were racist to begin with.

 On the one hand we had the racist and sexist vote, energized by years of attacks on Hillary Clinton and Trump’s promises to the white working class.
 On the other hand, we had the African-American working class, worn down by years of bipartisan anti-union policies and the crash of 2008, the foreclosures and the years out of work.
 There was the extensive Russian propaganda to aggravate the conflict; to support the bigots and discourage the African-Americans.
 In northern states like Wisconsin, the white working class turned out for Trump and the black working class stayed home.